garethltm/obsibrain/sc900/Shared Responsibility Model.md

+- identifies which security tasks are handled by whom:

-1. If on-premises hardware and software - the organization is fully responsible for implementing security and compliance.
+1. If on-premises hardware and software - responsible for implementing security and compliance.
-2. If cloud-based - responsibility is shared between customer
+2. If cloud-based services - responsibility is shared between customer and cloud provider